FITNYC-FRS/MAIN/README.md

-# FACULTY RESEARCH SPACE MAIN GITHUB PAGE
+# FITNYC FACULTY RESEARCH SPACE MAIN GITHUB PAGE

 FIT's Faculty Research Space is an interdisciplinary lab space intended to foster work across schools, and support a commitment to technology, innovation, and exploration, along with research and development.
 Faculty can explore on their own, collaborate, and/or bring students into the lab for demonstrations.